debesh993/private-chatbot/README.md

-# Inteliq - AI Chat Application
+#  AI Chat Application

-Inteliq is an interactive chat application that lets users ask questions and get instant responses.
+This is an interactive chat application that lets users ask questions and get instant responses.
 It comes with a modern, responsive interface, quick-access cards for common queries, and full support for attachments like files and images.

 ---